mdorrance/fibber/README.md

 in Computer Science and design tasks.
 Let's write a generator that can tell us an arbitrary quantity of numbers in the sequence.

+##To Play

+After you git clone the repository, `cd fibber` and type `ruby fibber.rb` and follow the prompts.
+Enjoy!

 ## Theory

 The sequence begins with the numbers 0 and 1.
 From there, each element is the sum